saiitanaa/ReSharp3DS/README.md

 If the old behavior still appears, you probably copied the wrong `app.pe` or forgot to rebuild the project.

+If you are using a custom `.pe` file inside a subfolder, replace that file instead.

 ## Examples

 Sample applications are available here: